dionjwa/Hydrax/README.md

 #Differences (detailed differences are listed below)

 Due to the extra features and multi-platform capability of HaXe (or just personal motivation), some components and features underwent more modifications than others.
-Also, the package structure outside of the core engine modified: almost everything outside of the core engine is grouped under com.pblabs.components.
+Also, the package structure outside of the core engine are slightly modified: almost everything outside of the core engine is grouped under com.pblabs.components instead of com.pblabs.

 Major differences:

-- Hxhsl signals used instead of as3 events.
-The SignalBondManager provides a safe way to register listeners that handles removing the listeners upon object destruction.
+- Hxhsl signals instead of as3 events.
+The SignalBondManager provides listener registration on Entity and Component objects with automatic listener  removal upon object destruction.
-- Rendering has been heavily modified to simplify cross-platform 2D rendering.
+- Rendering has been modified to simplify cross-platform 2D rendering.
 The Flash API has *not* been duplicated, nor do I intend to.
 - Input.
-Again, heavy rewrite to handle cross-platform input (mouse, touch screens, etc).
+Rewritten to handle cross-platform input (mouse, touch screens, etc).
 - A very simple form of field injection is available, as Robotlegs/SwiftSuspenders is not ported to HaXe.
 - Screens.
 I use IPBContexts in the place of screens.